-If you’re ready to share your podcast with the world, you need a good podcast hosting platform like RSS.com
+If you’re ready to share your podcast with the world, you need to select a podcast hosting platform that helps not only manage but also grow your podcast, like RSS.com.

 Is RSS.com Podcast Hosting Worth it?

 RSS.com makes it easy to share your new episodes across the most popular social media networks with 1-click sharing.
-You’ll also get other robust marketing tools at your disposal, like episode transcripts, an embeddable podcast player, and more.
+You’ll also get other robust marketing tools at your disposal, like transcribing podcast episodes, an embeddable podcast player, and more.

 This is extremely important, particularly these days when there are close to a million podcasts in the world.